gsoft-inc/wl-web-configs/docs/typescript/default.md

 ### Linting only

-The shared configurations offered by this library exclusively focus on code linting, as [tsup](../tsup/default.md) is handling the transpilation process.
+The shared configurations offered by `@workleap/typescript-configs` exclusively focus on code linting, as [tsup](../tsup/default.md) is handling the transpilation process.

 ### Available configurations